-Furnishing violent films to a minor is a misdemeanor.
+Furnishing violent films to a minor is a civil infraction.
 Anyone who is convicted of dispensing a violent film to a minor is subject to a fine of up to $1,000.
 A second or subsequent conviction for dispensing violent films to minors is punishable by a fine of up to $5,000.4

 4. Related Offenses

 4.1.
 Sexually Explicit Materials Harmful to Children C.R.S.
 18-7-502

 In Colorado, it is a criminal offense to sell or rent to a child any photograph, video, or visual representation of sexually explicit nudity, conduct, or sadomasochistic abuse which is harmful to children.
 Providing sexually explicit material to children is a class 2 misdemeanor, with penalties including up to 120 days in jail and/or up to $750 in fines.